chef-boneyard/chef-rfc/rfc0001-resource-guard.md

 the following issues:

-* CHEF-4553: Users of the powershell\_script resource are forced to execute script guards with cmd.exe's batch language instead of the PowerShell language.
+* CHEF-4553: Users of the powershell\_script resource are forced to execute script guards with CMD?s batch language instead of the PowerShell language.
 * Users of the bash resource who want to use bash in script guards must explicitly invoke bash with properly quoted command arguments in the guard
-* Windows users of the powershell\_script resource do not have a way to use PowerShell in script guards in a concise, intuitive, quasi-boolean fashion, while users of the script, csh, bash, and other resources have this
+* Windows users of the powershell\_script resource do not have a way to use PowerShell in script guards in a concise, intuitive, quasi-Boolean fashion, while users of the script, csh, bash, and other resources have this
 * On Windows, script guards are always executed with the 32-bit process architecture and will be affected by the absence of system state exposed only to 64-bit